ssha-org/ssha_web/content/journal.md

 <i>Social Science History</i> publishes the following article types:

-1. Research Articles*
+1. Research Articles
-2. Presidential Addresses*
+2. Presidential Addresses
-3. Book Symposia*
+3. Book Symposia
-4. Special Section Articles*
+4. Special Section Articles
-5. Special Issue Articles*
+5. Special Issue Articles
-6. Special Issue Introductions*
+6. Special Issue Introductions
-7. Review Essays*
+7. Review Essays

-*These article types may be eligible for APC waivers or discounts under one of the [Open Access publishing agreements](https://www.cambridge.org/core/services/open-access-policies/waivers-discounts) Cambridge University Press has made to support open access.
+The above article types may be eligible for APC waivers or discounts under one of the [Open Access publishing agreements](https://www.cambridge.org/core/services/open-access-policies/waivers-discounts) Cambridge University Press has made to support open access.

 Although research articles comprise the great majority of content for <i>Social Science History</i> we also publish book symposia, review articles and clusters of thematically-linked articles in a special issue or special section of an issue.
 Guidelines for these kinds of content follow.
 <br />

 **Guidelines for Book Symposia Proposals**

 Every year the Association’s conference includes a number of ‘author meets critic’ sessions intended for critical discussion of a recent monograph.
 Occasionally, a book-related symposium is of particular interest for publication in the journal.
 Accordingly, we invite proposals for the publication of book symposia in <I>SSH</i>.
-The kind of book symposium of interest for publication is one that provide clear intellectual debate and engagement, even criticism, rather than extended praise of the book.
+The kind of book symposium of interest for publication is one that provides clear intellectual debate and engagement, even criticism, rather than extended praise of the book.
 Proposals should include: 1) symposium title and date of SSHA conference panel for the book; 2) names, affiliations, and contact information for all panelists, book authors, and panel organizers; 3) book title, publication date, all other bibliographical information, and a summary of the book’s contribution highlighting cross-disciplinary appeal (no longer than 500 words); 4) an indication that all panelists and authors have agreed to submit the proposal to <i>SSH</i>; 5) a timeline for submission.
 Final submissions should be no longer than 9,000 words, with each contribution typically 1000 to 1500 words.
 Proposals should be submitted to <socialsciencehistory@ssha.org> by December 31 following the SSH meetings in November.
 <br />

 **Guidelines for Special Issues and Sections**